exakat/exakat/docs/Rules.rst

 #######################

 Methods cannot be both abstract and static.
 Static methods belong to a class, and will not be overridden by the child class.
 For normal methods, PHP will start at the object level, then go up the hierarchy to find the method.
-With static, you have to mention the name, or use Late Static Binding, with self or static.
-Hence, it is useless to have an abstract static method : it should be a simple static method.
+With static, it is necessary to mention the name, or use Late Static Binding, with self or static.
+Hence, it is useless to have an abstract static method : it should be a static method.

 A child class is able to declare a method with the same name than a static method in the parent, but those two methods will stay independent.